Beautiful in His Eyes

 Dream Griever

 Life does not always go as expected.
-Whether a problem with our health, our career, our children, or despite how hard we planned and worked sometimes our dreams do not come true.
+Despite how hard we plan and work, sometimes our dreams do not come true.

-We may follow a healthy diet, but a genetic problem or an accident can suddenly change everything.
+We may follow a healthy diet, but an illness or an accident suddenly changes everything.
 We might plan a certain course of study but then there is no job available, or life events keep us from accepting that dream job.
-Our children?
-Well, weren’t we always told that they would become their own persons?

-It is too easy to cast blame and become disgruntled and negative.
-What is healthier and necessary is to do the work of grieving the unattained dream.
+It is too easy to cast blame, become disgruntled and negative.
+What is healthier and necessary is to do the work of grieving the unattained life-course.
 Only then comes acceptance and the realization that where we are at this moment holds potential.
-We are each a work in progress, the masterpiece of our life is unfinished.
+We are each a work in progress; the masterpiece of our life is unfinished.

-My friend Marilyn was ordained in the United Church of Christ, educated during the late 50s through the 70s and mentored by civil rights and academic giants.
-She obtained her doctorate and became a pastoral counselor.
+My friend Marilyn was ordained and educated at Boston University during the late 1950s and 1960s.
+She was mentored by civil rights and academic giants including Dr. Howard Thurmon and earned her doctorate to became a pastoral counselor.
 Marilyn longed to found a retreat center.
-She had a fully visualized dream, obtained necessary licenses, aligned herself with the right people, amassed supplies, furniture and know-how, ran many group conferences, and yet never saw the full dream to fruition.
+She had a fully visualized plan, obtained necessary licenses, aligned herself with the right people, amassed supplies, furniture and know-how, ran many group conferences, and yet she never saw her full dream to fruition.
 She came close a few times.
 We spoke recently about how it was necessary for her to grieve this life-long dream.

 Polyanna